 Before completion of the course, it is time for each student to consolidate what they have learnt, enhanced with their creativity, and produce a unique project of their own.
 During the very last lesson, each of them will become a public speaker, presenting and demonstrating their own mBot adventure in front of the tutor and their classmates.

 What will you get after completing the course?

 - Overall learning evaluation report

 mBot Course - Content

-mBot is for children aged 8 and up.
+mBot is for children aged 9 to 12.
 Every child with Scratch coding experience is welcomed to join us on this magical coding journey.

 Things You Need

 Each student has to buy a box of mBot Robot kit as learning tool throughout the course.
 Additional components or modules are optional according to the learning progress and to be recommended by tutors individually.
 Computer equipment for programming will be provided during classes.